jorgebucaran/fisher/man/man1/fisher-list.md

 ## DESCRIPTION

-The list command displays all the plugins you have installed.
+The list command displays all the plugins that are currently installed.

 ```
 fisher list
   debug
-* fishtape
+  fishtape
-> shellder
-* spin
+  spin
+> superman
 @ wipe
 ```

 The legend consists of:

-`*` Indicate the plugin is currently installed<br>
 `>` Indicate the plugin is a prompt<br>
 `@` Indicate the plugin is a symbolic link<br>

 ## OPTIONS

-* -b, --bare:
-    List plugin without decorators

-* -l, --link:
-    List plugins that are symbolic links

 * --enabled:
-    List plugins that are enabled
+    List plugins that are enabled.

 * --disabled:
-    List plugins that are disabled
+    List plugins that are not installed, but available in the cache.

 * -h, --help:
-    Show usage help
+    Show usage help.

 ## SEE ALSO